 Using Hazardous Materials.
-Safe use of hazardous materials may be assured by following the provisions within the University's Chemical Hygiene Plan, laboratory-specific plans, and procedures, and by consult with EHS.
-Annual EHS laboratory and hazardous waste safety training is provided.
+Safe use of hazardous materials may be assured by following the provisions within the University's Chemical Hygiene Plan, laboratory-specific plans and procedures, and by consult with OEHS.
+Introductory safety training is provided for new-hires, as refreshers, and upon request.
 Material Spills.
 Small spills (less than or equal to 500 mL), at the discretion of the employees involved and under the supervision of the laboratory manager or Principal Investigator, may be handled directly by personnel in the immediate area who are familiar with the associated hazards.
 Note that in some cases, such as those involving particularly hazardous substances, spills less than 500 mL will be considered large spills.
 Large spills must be reported to OEHS to obtain assistance, meanwhile employees should leave and isolate the immediate area.
 EHS will follow EHS SOP EM-1, "Emergency Response Involving Hazardous Materials".
 Any unexpected compressed gas release and spills of particularly hazardous substances will be treated as major spills.
 Container leaks shall be treated as small spills unless the material released, or discharge rate, necessitates a large spill response.

-Hazardous Waste Collection Container.
-It is important that all collection containers be non-leaking with a sealing lid.
+Collection Container.
+It is important that all collection containers be nonleaking with a sealing lid.
 The material must be compatible with the container type.
 For example, acids or bases should not be stored in metal containers.
-Parafilm, cork, or tape lids are unacceptable.
-Volumes should be \leq five gallons.
-Containers should be filled to \leq 80% of their capacity.
+Containers sealed with parafilm, corks, or tape are unacceptable.
+Volumes should be five gallons or less.
+Containers should be filled to approximately 80% of their capacity.
 This allows safe transportation of the material while maintaining the best use per disposal dollar.
 EHS has some containers available for hazardous materials collection.
 Refer to Appendix E for more information on container management.